Australian Embassy

 About the Department of Foreign Affairs and Trade

-The role of the Department of Foreign Affairs and Trade (DFAT) is to advance the interests of Australia and Australians internationally.
-This involves strengthening Australia’s security, enhancing Australia’s prosperity, delivering an effective and high-quality overseas aid program, and helping Australian travellers and Australians overseas.
+The role of the Department of Foreign Affairs and Trade (DFAT) is to promote and protect the interests of Australia internationally.
+This involves working with international partners and other countries to tackle global challenges, increase trade and investment opportunities, keep our region stable and help Australians overseas.

 About the Position